-- 1. Training with Manhattan rather than having separate training schedules and obligations. - 2.
+- iii.
+Firefighters would all likely become Manhattan Volunteers: - 1.
+Training with Manhattan rather than having separate training schedules and obligations. - 2.
 Responding to Manhattan incidents - a.
 Contract could potentially specify details? - 3.
 Operating under one set of policies and Standard Operating Procedures. - 4.
 Would insurance (worker's comp, AD&D insurance) be combined or separate?
 Must be specified in the contract. - 5.
 Call response can be discussed, including the number of calls GRR-based volunteers respond to or what they are expected to respond to. - a.
-For example, until the new bridge is in (if not done by the time the contract is in force), would GRR be expected to bring an engine to Manhattan structure fires?. - iv.
+For example, until the new bridge is in (if not done by the time the contract is in force), would GRR be expected to bring an engine to Manhattan structure fires? - iv.
 Apparatus and equipment management could be under Manhattan leadership. - 1.
 This would include routine maintenance and replacement, with other details to be determined. - 2.
 Choice of apparatus type. - 3.
 Potential later replacement, acquisition, and retirement/sale of old, obsolete, or surplus equipment. - v.
 The matter of facilities can be excluded or included depending on Board decisions. - 1.
 This would simplify the matter of the Chief's house and Station 1. - 2.
-How this would impact Station 2 decisions remains to be seen. - 6.
-A contract of this sort typically has a multi-year term. - 7.
-The contract can be for a flat fee or a per-call charge.
+How this would impact Station 2 decisions remains to be seen. - 5.
+A contract of this sort typically has a multi-year term. - 6.
+The contract can be for a flat fee or other mutually agreeable amount.